qburn93/ConvergeHub-Backend/README.md

 - updated_at: DateTime field indicating the last time the comment was updated.
 - content: TextField for the comment's content.

+## Like
+The Like model represents a like on a post.
+It has the following fields:

+- owner: A foreign key reference to the user who liked the post.
+- post: A foreign key reference to the post that has been liked.
+- created_at: The timestamp when the like was created.
+- updated_at: The timestamp when the like was last updated.
+- content: The text content of the like (not required in this case, can be removed).
+The Meta class orders the Like model by the created_at timestamp in descending order and ensures that a user can like a post only once.

+## Follower
+The Follower model represents the relationship between two users where one user follows another user.
+It has the following fields:

+- owner: A foreign key reference to the user who follows another user.
+- followed: A foreign key reference to the user who is being followed.
+- created_at: The timestamp when the follow action was created.
+The Meta class orders the Follower model by the created_at timestamp in descending order and ensures that a user can follow another user only once.

 # Serializers
 ## Post serializer :
 #### PostSerializer Class